Samasource/sama-aws/doc.md

-# How to upload your assets to Sama
+# How to upload assets to Sama

 ## Gather your Sama info